henpatel/solution-snapshotter/README.md

 You'll find your Visual Studio extension project under `C:\generated-template\vsix`.

+Note: When you add the --template-wizard-assembly - Make sure the name doesn't contain any "." in it.
+Otherwise the project doesn't build.
+Also --file-extensions-to-ignore option does not seem to be working.
+Also, when you use the config file, it doesn't work with multiple --folders-to-ignore parameters.
+Just use the command line parameters instead of the config file as work around.

 Note that to build the generated project you will need to have installed the `Visual Studio extension development` kit using the `Visual Studio Installer`.

 ![ext-dev](vs-ext-development.PNG)